Sparsity regret bounds for individual sequences in online linear regression: Introduction

 Our online-learning algorithm SeqSEW is inspired from a statistical method of \citet{DaTsy08SEW,DaTsy10MirrorAveraging}.
-Following the same lines as in \citet{DaTsy09MonteCarlo}, it is possible to slightly adapt the statement of our algorithm to make it computationally tractable by means of Langevin Monte-Carlo approximation---without affecting its statistical properties.
+Following the same lines as in \citet{DaTsy10MonteCarlo}, it is possible to slightly adapt the statement of our algorithm to make it computationally tractable by means of Langevin Monte-Carlo approximation---without affecting its statistical properties.
 The technical details are however omitted in this paper, which only focuses on the theoretical guarantees of the algorithm SeqSEW.

-\subsection{Previous works on sparsity in the framework of individual sequences}
+\subsection{Previous Works on Sparsity in the Framework of Individual Sequences}

 To the best of our knowledge, Corollary~\ref{cor:chapSparse-SRB-known-optimalbound} and its refinements (Corollary~\ref{cor:chapSparse-SRB-unknownBy-tauOptimal} and Theorem~\ref{thm:chapSparse-SRB-unknownByBphi}) provide the first examples of sparsity regret bounds in the sense of~(\ref{eqn:chapSparse-bounds-shape}).
-To comment on the optimality of such regret bounds and compare them to related results in the framework of individual sequences, note that (\ref{eqn:chapSparse-bounds-shape}) can be rewritten in the equivalent form:\\ For all $s \in \N$ and all $U > 0$,
+To comment on the optimality of such regret bounds and compare them to related results in the framework of individual sequences, note that (\ref{eqn:chapSparse-bounds-shape}) can be rewritten in the equivalent form: